PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

-## Placeholder Attribute - Bar Graphs
+## Placeholder Attribute: bar - Bar Graphs

 The bar placeholder attribute only works with placeholders with the word bar in them.